colinsurprenant/fsqstalk/readme.txt

 Usage:

-- first you need to get a Foursquare access token and insert it in the console.rb or config.ru files. see http://developer.foursquare.com/docs/oauth.html
+- first you need to get a Foursquare access token and insert it in the console.rb and/or config.ru files. see http://developer.foursquare.com/docs/oauth.html

-- for a quick try of the stalker engine you can use the console by simply running: ruby bin/console you can edit the venue list you want to stalk inside console.rb
+- for a quick try of the stalker engine use the console.
+Edit the venue list to stalk inside console.rb and run:

+$ ruby bin/console

-- to start the web app, run: thin-websocket start and connect to:
+- to start the web app, run:

+$ thin-websocket start

+- the web app exposes the following endpoint:
   - http://localhost:3000/events
   - http://localhost:3000/events.json
   - http://localhost:3000/wsclient.html